Why Triathlon Coaching Still Matters More Than Ever

 Vinny

-Vinny, in his 30s with a demanding career, wanted to improve his Ironman performance without increasing his training volume dramatically.
+Vinny, in his 30s with a demanding career, wanted to improve his Ironman performance without dramatically increasing his training volume.

-With a structured, personalized plan, he improved his Ironman Mont-Tremblant finish by 14 minutes and shaved significant time off his marathon split (3:08h–>2:54h)— all in under 9 months, training just 12–15 hours per week.
+With a structured, personalized plan, he improved his Ironman Mont-Tremblant finish by 14 minutes and reduced his marathon split from 3:08 to 2:54 — all in under 9 months, training just 12–15 hours per week.

-Many athletes try apps or generic programs, only to get bored or lose interest when there’s no acknowledgment, accountability, or adjustment for life events.
+Many athletes try apps or generic programs, only to lose motivation when there’s no accountability, acknowledgment, or adjustment for real life.

 A coach forms a team with the athlete, providing:

-• Psychological insight into motivation, self-doubt, or mental barriers
+• Psychological insight into motivation, self-doubt, and mental barriers

 • Immediate feedback via text, voice, or short calls